SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 making any additional customizations, you can directly proceed to this step.

 Deploying your containerized FastAPI application to Salad's GPU Cloud is a very efficient and cost-effective way to run your text-to-speech solutions.
-Here's how to deploy the solution using the Salad portal:
+Here's how to deploy the solution using the SaladCloud portal:

 1. **Create an Account:** Sign up for an account on [Salad's Portal](https://portal.salad.com/) if you haven't already.
-2. **Create an Organization:** Once logged in, set up your organization within the Salad platform to manage your deployments and resources.
+2. **Create an Organization:** Once logged in, set up your organization within the SaladCloud platform to manage your deployments and resources.
-3. **Deploy Container Group:** Go to the "Container Groups" section in the Salad portal and select "Deploy a Container Group" to begin deploying your FastAPI application to Salad's cloud infrastructure.
+3. **Deploy Container Group:** Go to the "Container Groups" section in the SaladCloud portal and select "Deploy a Container Group" to begin deploying your FastAPI application to Salad's cloud infrastructure.

 ![](https://mgorkii.atlassian.net/wiki/download/thumbnails/21790721/image-20231110-194241.png?version=1&modificationDate=1710688126907&cacheVersion=1&api=v2&width=741&height=263)